ECONOMIC ISSUES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

-Twenty-five years ago CEU Press started off with real time analysis of East European economic transition by most competent experts and actors of the issue: Balcerowicz, Rostowski, Frydman.
+Shortly after the collapse of the communist bloc CEU Press started off with real time analysis of East European economic transition by most competent experts and actors of the issue: Balcerowicz, Rostowski, Frydman.
 Subsequent volumes discussed specific aspects of transition:

 - The economic foundations of the collapse of the Soviet bloc in authentic key documents.